kkd2718/hmm-gformula-ci/README.md

 > **"Can HMM recover true causal effects in the presence of unmeasured confounding?"**

 Before the clinical application, we validated the model using a **Smoking Cessation & CVD** simulation calibrated to the Korean population (KoGES/KNHANES).
-The goal was to correct for "Sick-Quitter Bias" (reverse causality).
+The goal was to correct for "Sick-Quitter Bias" (reverse causality where patients quit smoking *because* they get sick).

 ### Validation Results